Skip to main content

 Dissecting the Mechanisms of Action

-The of different exercise types can be further understood by examining their impact on specific biological pathways.
+The cognitive benefits of different exercise types can be further understood by examining their impact on specific biological pathways.
 The table below outlines the primary mechanisms associated with aerobic and resistance training, and their corresponding cognitive outcomes.

 Exercise Type Primary Biological Mechanism Primary Cognitive Benefit